cheqd/did-provider-cheqd/README.md

 You can also run `yarn veramo server` in your terminal and then go to <http://localhost:3335/api-docs> to see all the available plugin methods.
 You can call them after you click Authorize and provide the API key defined in [agent.yml](./agent.yml#L119).
 By default, it is `test123`.

-### Step by step debugging

-This repository includes some [Visual Studio Code launch configurations](./.vscode/launch.json) that can be used for step by step debugging.